Numan-T/Clustering_App/README.md

 The CSV file should be in the same folder as the source code.
 Then, in the file "data_perparation.py" the file name of the CSV file must be specified in "csv_filename".
 Don't forget to add the ending ".csv" to the filename (e.g. csv_filename="my_data.csv").
-If necessary further CSV file properties can be specified in csv_encoding = "utf8", "csv_delimiter", "csv_decimal", "csv_missing_values".
+If necessary further CSV file properties can be specified in "csv_encoding", "csv_delimiter", "csv_decimal", "csv_missing_values".

 ## Running the Program
 To run the program, first the virtual environment should be activated if one was created.